 The next step is to find the types of players that can not only help TFC be competitive, but also the types that can win some games for the club.
 Payne has been open about his desire to have these types come from south (as in Central and South America) rather than from east (where expensive European players can hamper a MLS team's limited salary budget).

-After weeks in which it seemed like the club was doing exactly the opposite -- Bostock and already signed Robert Earnshaw and Hogan Ephraim, despite each player's considerable talents, are all choices that TFC would have made under nearly every other previous regime -- the signs are pointing to reinforcements with a more Latin flavour.
+After weeks in which it seemed like the club was doing exactly the opposite -- Bostock and already signed Robert Earnshaw and Hogan Ephraim, despite each player's considerable talents, are all choices that TFC would have made under nearly every other previous regime -- the signs are pointing to reinforcements with a more Latin flavor.

-Hondurans Alfredo Mejia and Ricardo Barrios are being targeted, and a long-rumoured Argentinean "young DP" -- reported to be striker Maximiliano Urruti of Newell's Old Boys -- appears to be more than just a fleeting promise.
+Hondurans Alfredo Mejia and Ricardo Barrios are being targeted, and a long-rumored Argentinean "young DP" -- reported to be striker Maximiliano Urruti of Newell's Old Boys -- appears to be more than just a fleeting promise.